tiprankstipranks

 Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel.

-We are highly dependent on Dr. Pardeep Nijhawan, our Chief Executive Officer and Secretary; and Michael Brooks, our President; as well as other principal members of our management and scientific teams.
-Although we have employment agreements with each of our executive officers, these agreements do not prevent our executives from terminating their employment with the company at any time.
+We are highly dependent on Dr. Pardeep Nijhawan, our CEO and Secretary; and Michael Brooks, our President; as well as other principal members of our management and scientific teams.
+Although we have employment agreements with each of our executives, these agreements do not prevent our executives from terminating their employment at any time.
 The unplanned loss of the services of any of these persons could materially impact the achievement of our research, development, financial and commercialization objectives.
-Recruiting and retaining qualified personnel, including in the United States and Canada, will also be critical to our success.
+If we lose the services of any of these individuals, we might not be able to find suitable replacements on a timely basis or at all, and our business could be harmed as a result.
+Recruiting and retaining qualified personnel will also be critical to our success.
 We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous biotechnology and pharmaceutical companies for similar personnel.
+We could have difficulty attracting experienced personnel to our Company and may be required to expend significant financial resources in our employee recruitment and retention efforts.
+If we are not able to attract and retain the necessary personnel to accomplish our business objectives, we may experience constraints that will harm our ability to implement our business strategy and achieve our business objectives.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
-Our consultants and advisors may have commitments with other entities that may limit their availability to us.
+These advisors are not our employees and may have commitments to, or consulting or advisory contracts with, other entities that may limit their availability to us.
+In addition, our advisors may have arrangements with other companies to assist those companies in developing products or technologies that may compete with ours.

 Supply Chain - Risk 1